MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

     {
 ```

-25. Place the cursor after the { (opening brackets) sign, press Enter, type the following code, and then press Enter again.
+25. Place the mouse cursor after the { (opening brackets) sign, press Enter, type the following code, and then press Enter again.
 ```cs
     app.UseStaticFiles();
 ```